Sebastianhju/Runeterra-5e/2.0/Rares.md

 **Sturdy**: Once a turn when you hit a creature with phage, you get two stacks of _regeneration_.

-**Health**: You gain maximum hit points equal to your hit dice.
+**Health**: You gain maximum hit points equal to your level.

-You gain +2 to hit and damage rolls using this magical weapon.
+You gain +1 to hit and damage rolls using this magical weapon.

 _Regeneration: At the start of your turn, your regain hit points equal to your regeneration stacks, and reduce the amount of stacks by one.
 The maximum amount of regeneration stacks you can have, equals to two plus your proficiency bonus._